riganti/dotvvm-docs/Pages/concepts/script-and-style-resources/overview.md

 });
 ```

+> See the [Single-line registration helpers](#single-line-registration-helpers) for a shorter syntax to register common resource types.

 In the code, you can retrieve the resource by its name using `FindResource` method.
 If you need to change the path for the `jquery` resource, you can do it like this:

 ```CSHARP